Welcome to the Wisconsin School Health Award

 If you answered YES to these questions your school may be in line for one of the Wisconsin School Health Awards.

-New in 2015, the Wisconsin School Health Award requires a school to complete only the Alliance for a Healthier Generation Assessment.
+The Wisconsin School Health Award requires a school to complete only the Alliance for a Healthier Generation Assessment.
 The Alliance for a Healthier Generation’s Healthy Schools Program helps to create and sustain healthy environments where students, especially for those in greatest need, can learn more and flourish.
 The Healthy Schools Program Framework of Best Practices identifies specific criteria that define a healthy school environment.
 Through an assessment tool and a customized action plan, the Framework helps schools work towards the Alliance’s National Healthy Schools Award.

 - Eliminating confusion about which evidenced-based assessment tool to use

 - Allowing for the monitoring and alignment of school-based health policies and practices with national surveillance systems

 - Enabling better communication of training and technical assistance across and within the CDC and the Alliance

 - Increasing access to the Alliance’s Healthy Schools Program six-step process, which addresses additional areas of school need

 - National Healthy Schools Bronze Award schools automatically qualify for HUSSC bronze award with monetary incentives with each award level, ranging from $500 - $2000.